-Since implementing the current version of our onboarding email autoresponder for new blog subscribers, our 30-day subscriber retention has jumped by more than 25%.
+After implementing it, for new blog subscribers, our 30-day subscriber retention jumped by more than 25%.

-And the final email brings in hundreds of new trial users each month.
+And the final email consistently brought in dozens of new trial users each month.

 How to implement this without an engineer: Write the emails in a Google Doc, and set it up in your email marketing tool of choice.

-I sent every customer an email that looked like this:
+About once a year, I send every customer an email that looks like this:

-And in the ensuing conversations, I learned things that propelled our growth forward like nothing we’ve done since starting the blog:
+And in the ensuing conversations, I learn things that propel our growth forward.
+For example, I’ve learned:

 - Where our onboarding needed improvement to increase retention (and exactly how to improve it)